rfennell/AzurePipelines/SampleTemplates/XplatGenerateReleaseNotes (Node based)/Version 3/gitflow-readme.md

 There is a single Handlebars Helper necessary here, which is used to allow the pipeline to define whether to render a development, testing, or production template.

 ## Custom Fields
 This template makes use of 3 custom fields.
-Bugs and PBIs have
+Bugs and PBIs have a field called "Release Notes" which allows the generation of a high-level Release Notes section in the production template.
+Bugs alone have two fields called "Expected Results" and "Actual Results".
+This helps QA in TEST identify the issue, and the intended functionality.

 ## Result
 _Note: It is expected there will be more than one iteration of the release and development templates_